NansenHo/language-learning/Grammar/Tenses.md

 - Jane was sad to move because she had lived in Canada for 22 years.
 - I had had long hair my entire life, and it was really diffcult for me to cut it.
 had: the past participle of have
+- What is something that you had done before you turned 18?
+- When I completed my teacher training course, I had not taught present prefect at all.
+- By 2011, I had been a teacher for only one year.

 #### Future Perfect